Area and Global Studies Mentorship Program

 The mentor will meet regularly with the new hire during the first year, and be ready to:

-- answer questions regarding Unit, College, and University structures and policies;
+- answer questions regarding Department, College, and University structures and policies;

 - answer questions regarding the use of Digital Measures to produce the FAR and Workload plans, in accord with AGS, Brooks, and University-wide expectations; and